 Michael S. Bender received his Juris Doctor from the University of California Hastings College of Law in 1993 and has been representing Community Associations since 1999.
 In 1994, he became a member of the Florida Bar and joined Kaye & Roger, P.A. in 2001.
 He continued with Robert Kaye & Associates until January 1, 2009 when he joined with Robert Kaye to form Kaye & Bender, P.L.
 He is active with the Community Associations Institute (CAI), serving on the Board of Directors of Southeast Florida Chapter since 2003 and as the Chapter representative to the Florida Legislative Alliance.
 Mr. Bender is also active with the Executive Managers Association, Community Association Management Professionals, Broward Coalition and Miramar Communities Council, and is an active member of the Condominium Committee of the Real Property Section of the Florida Bar.
 Mr. Bender is a frequent lecturer on community association law, has been published in several business and legal periodicals and co-authored The Practical Approach to Property Management of Our Times.
-Mr. Bender currently serves on the Florida Bar’s Grievance Committee.
+Mr. Bender recently completed a 3 year term on the Florida Bar’s Grievance Committee.

 Jeffrey A. Rembaum, Esq.

 Jeffrey A. Rembaum has considerable experience representing countless community associations that include condominium, homeowner, commercial, cooperative associations, and mobile home parks.
 He regularly provides legal representation to new and established associations, developers, and their members.
 He has experience in a vast number of real estate and land use related matters such as site acquisition and reconfiguration, land entitlements, commercial and residential leasing, foreclosures, real estate closings, zoning, variances, code enforcement, civil litigation, eminent domain, and Division of Condominium arbitration.
 He is most adept at identification and implementation of creative strategies to accomplish his clients’ goals.
 Mr. Rembaum is a frequent lecturer to board members and fellow lawyers and regularly published in the area of community association law including Rembaum’s Association Roundup, a bi-weekly publication.